RasmusLarsen02/Notes/3. Semester/Distributed System/Distributed Systems.md

 **Client-Server Architecture** Are different nodes that communicate through message-passing (Invocations) in conjunction with a Server.
 Here the nodes send some request for the server to handle some complex actions and then send back the results

+**Peer-to-Peer** networks where nodes are interconnected with serveres

+Having more servers can increase resilience against failures.

 ## Chapter 1